pedafy/pma-config/README.md

-# pma-config
+# Configuration PhpMyAdmin

-Contains the PhpMyAdmin service configuration
+Download the sources of PhpMyAdmin and place them at the root of this repository